getbraincloud/bootcamp-godot/README.md

 ## Notes

 The Godot example project in this repository intentionally does not contain the brainCloud C# library.
-This project is intended to be the starting code for lesson 03 in the Godot BootCamp learning series.
+This project is intended to be the starting code for lesson 03 in the Godot BootCamp.

 Godot version: 4.2.1